 Your eyes will be photographed from different angles and these photos will be used for the planning of your surgery.

 Blepharoplasty is done in our rooms under local anesthetic.
-Our doctor will inject numbing medication (local anesthetic) into your eyelids and
+Our doctor will inject numbing medication (local anesthetic) into your eyelids and markings will be made prior to surgery with you sitting up to determine the exact amount of skin to be removed.

 Prepare Food and Medications